Drug lord: Ismael Zambada García

 Ismael Zambada García is a drug smuggler in Mexico and co-founder of the Sinaloa Cartel.
 Mexico's top anti-drug prosecutor, José Santiago Vasconcelos, called Zambada "drug dealer No. 1" and said the fugitive has become more powerful as his fellow kingpins have fallen, including one who was allegedly killed on Zambada's orders.

-Klaas Bruinsma

-Klaas Bruinsma (1953–1991) was a major Dutch drug lord, shot to death by mafia member and former police officer Martin Hoogland.
-Bruinsma was known as "De Lange" ("the tall one") and as "De Dominee" ("the preacher") because of his black clothing and his habit of lecturing others.
+On July 25, 2024, Zambada was arrested in Texas after arriving in a private plane with one of Joaquin Guzmán's sons, Joaquín Guzmán López.
+As of August 2025, he is in federal custody in the USA.

 Arturo Beltran Leyva

 Marcos Arturo Beltrán Leyva (September 27, 1961 – December 16, 2009) was the leader of the Mexican drug-trafficking organization known as the Beltrán-Leyva Cartel, which is headed by the Beltrán Leyva brothers: Marcos Arturo, Carlos, Alfredo and Héctor.
 The cartel was engaged in cocaine, marijuana, heroin, and methamphetamine production, transportation, and wholesaling.
 It controlled numerous drug-trafficking corridors into the United States. and was also responsible for human smuggling, money laundering, extortion, kidnapping, murder, contract killing, torture, gun-running, and other acts of violence in Mexico.
 The organization was connected with the assassinations of numerous Mexican law-enforcement officials.